Stacktical/stacktical-dsla-contracts/README.md

 Make use of the deployment scripts.
 The scripts will:

     - Deploy to the specified network (included on the script name).
-    - Export files to exported_data, to be exported to the frontend project.
+    - Export files to exported-data, to be exported to the frontend project.
+    - Export NATSpec documentation to natspec-docs.

 ### Local